github/docs/content/github/getting-started-with-github/exploring-projects-on-github/index.md

 ---
 title: Exploring projects on GitHub
-intro: 'Discover the relevant projects on {% data variables.product.prodname_dotcom %} and make contribution to Open Source by collaborating with other people.'
+intro: 'Discover interesting projects on {% data variables.product.product_name %} and contribute to open source by collaborating with other people.'
 redirect_from:
   - /categories/stars/
   - /categories/87/articles/